CCISEL/connect-controller/README.md

 ## Usage

-Given for example a controller `forums.js` located in application route `/controller` folder you may add all `forums.js` actions as routes of an express `app` just doing:
+Given for example a controller `forums.js` located in application root `/controller` folder you may add all `forums.js` actions as routes of an express `app` just doing:

 ```js